Ko Phi Phi Le: Environmental issues

 Controversy arose regarding the 1999 production of the film The Beach, released February 2000, due to 20th Century Fox bulldozing and landscaping the natural beach setting of Ko Phi Phi Le to make it more "paradise-like".
-The production altered some sand dunes and cleared some coconut trees and grass to widen the beach.
-The production company also removed 5 tonnes of garbage from the beach, left behind by tourists.
+The production altered sand dunes and planted nonindigenous coconut trees and grasses to widen the beach.
+These alterations, along with the subsequent tourism boom that occurred after the film's release damaged or destroyed 80% of the coral in Maya Bay's reef.

+The production company also claimed to have removed 5 tonnes of garbage from the beach, left behind by tourists.
 Offers to restore this along with replanting were not accepted.
-Fox set aside a fund to reconstruct and return the beach to its natural state.
-Nevertheless, lawsuits were filed as many believed the damage to the ecosystem is permanent and restoration attempts failed.
+Fox set aside funds to reconstruct and return the beach to its natural state.
+Nevertheless, environmental lawsuits were filed as the damage to the ecosystem is likely permanent and restoration attempts failed.

 The lawsuits dragged on for years.
 In 2006, Thailand's supreme court upheld an appeals court ruling that the filming had harmed the environment and ordered that damage assessments be made.
 Defendants in the case included 20th Century Fox and some Thai government officials.
+Fox was cited a fine of 10 million Thai baht (approximately $273,000 USD).